xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

-Instead of skipping the CR/LF,  We'll let the parser go ahead and catch them, then  introduce  a  special  procedure,  analogous to SkipWhite, that skips them only in specified "legal" spots.
+Instead of skipping the CR/LF,  We'll let the parser go ahead and catch them, then  introduce  a  special  procedure,  analogous to `SkipWhite`, that skips them only in specified "legal" spots.

 Here's the procedure: